-New all-electric Vauxhall Vivaro-e Life unveiled
+New all-electric Vauxhall Vivaro-e Life on sale now

 As standard, the Vivaro-e Life features a 7.4kW on-board charger, which can fully replenish the van’s 50kWh battery pack in just under eight hours.
-However, the system also offers support for 100kW DC fast-charging, which can top the battery up to 80 per cent capacity in around 30 minutes.
+However, the system also offers support for 100kW DC fast-charging, which can top the battery up to 80 percent capacity in around 30 minutes.

 There’s also an extensive range of driver assistance technology, including lane-keeping assist, a drowsiness alert, semi-adaptive cruise control, high-beam assist, a head-up display and a front-facing camera, which can recognise pedestrians straying into the road and apply the brakes at speeds up to 19mph.